 Introduction to Sociology

-18 sections, most recently Fall 2022, Wesleyan University and Hunter College
+Over 20 sections, Wesleyan University and Hunter College

 The core of the sociological project is the recognition that social life and interaction is profoundly powerful.
 Driving the habits, norms, roles, ideologies, and feelings of everyday life are complex systems and intricate social structures that shape the self, social groups, and society.
 In this course you get an introduction to the ideas, concepts and themes motivating both current and historical sociological thought and research.
 We will focus on different ways of both doing sociology and understanding the social, as well as both explore and complicate sociological orthodoxy.
 Emphasis will be placed on developing a “sociological imagination” in which to critically engage the connections between everyday life and large-scale, structural forces.

 1 section, most recently Spring 2018, Columbia University